Bakhuis Mountains Explained

 Map Size:250

 The Bakhuis Mountains are a mountain range in central Suriname, spanning 110 kilometres.
-The mountain range form of the Northern part of the Wilhelmina Mountains, and the mountains and its village were named after the Dutch explorer and Royal Dutch East Indies Army officer .
-It is situated in the Sipaliwini Savanna District of Suriname.
-The Bakhuys Airstrip is nearby the village.
+The mountain range form of the northern part of the Wilhelmina Mountains, and the mountains and its village were named after the Dutch explorer and Royal Dutch East Indies Army officer .
+The range lies in the Sipaliwini Savanna District of Suriname.
+The Bakhuys Airstrip is near the village.

 The Bakhuis Mountains have rich deposits of bauxite, as well as nickel and copper.
 In 1974, a new mineral named ((Mg, Fe2+)3Al4BeSi3O16) was found in the mountain range.
 The Bakhuis mountain range is an area of 2800 km² and contains a large concession area for mining bauxite, in which both the Surinamese company and foreign exploitation companies are interested.
 Ecologists fear destruction of jungle area when the mining commences.[1]